To learn more about Scott Asahina, please view the following sections:

 It’s a simple ‘win win’ quote, but it had a huge impact on my business outlook and my personal philosophy going towards.
 So since 2011 my aim has been to help other genuine and sincere people (passionate business owners) get what they want.
 I know from experience, most people simply want to “get more customers and improve their cash-flow” which is exactly what I wanted when I started by business journey.

-Summary and my advice to you – “I felt like a marketing victim”… I have had enough of marketing providers and advertising agencies.
+Summary and my advice to you – “I felt like a marketing victim”… I'd had enough of marketing providers and advertising agencies.
 It got to the point where I was convinced they were only interested in selling their services to me, rather than actually caring enough to listen and help me market and sell my services..
 I was sick of feeling lied too, betrayed, embarrassed and experiencing financial fear and anxiety.

 Most of all I felt ashamed going home every night and telling my family that things hadn’t improved yet.
 Telling my then 5 year old daughter that the private piano lessons she wanted had to wait made me feel weak and inadequate as a father… It seemed like I was constantly making excuses.
 My daughter did her best to reassure me, but I knew she felt sad and disappointed… I hated feeling like that, so something had to change, and had to change soon…